julian-swart/julian-swart.github.io/_posts/2019-07-14-the-big-rock-fishing-tournament.md

 <img src="{{ site.url }}{{ site.baseurl }}/images/big_rock/map4.jpg" height="400" width="400">{: .align-center}
 * Zooming in on the East Coast, we can see the clusters more clearly.
 Participants from NC are split between the middle of the state and the coast.
 The red dot is a cluster of 1.
+* Does where the boat is from matter?
+We'll see.
 <br/>

 ### 2. Time